AlgoMaster Logo

 This is a design problem where we need to build a linked list from scratch.
 Unlike most LeetCode problems that ask for a single algorithm, this one requires implementing a full data structure with multiple operations that all need to work together correctly.

-The core challenge is not any single operation in isolation.
-Each one is straightforward.
-The real difficulty comes from keeping everything consistent.
-You need a reliable way to track the size of the list, navigate to the right position, and handle edge cases like inserting at the head, tail, or an invalid index.
+Each operation in isolation is straightforward.
+The difficulty comes from keeping everything consistent: you need a reliable way to track the size of the list, navigate to the right position, and handle edge cases like inserting at the head, tail, or an invalid index.
 A single off-by-one error in your traversal will break multiple operations at once.

-The key decision is whether to use a singly linked list or a doubly linked list.
+The main design choice is whether to use a singly linked list or a doubly linked list.
 A singly linked list is simpler to implement but makes some operations slower.
 A doubly linked list adds complexity with prev pointers but makes operations at both ends efficient.

 Key Constraints:

-• At most 2000 calls → With only 2000 operations, even O(n) per operation is fine.
-The total work is at most 2000 x 1000 = 2 million operations.
+• At most 2000 calls → The list never holds more than 2000 nodes, so even O(n) per operation costs at most 2000 x 2000 = 4 million pointer steps in total.
 No need for amortized or O(1) per-operation guarantees.

 • No built-in LinkedList library → We must implement the node structure and all pointer manipulations ourselves.